kyma-incubator/hack-showcase/README.md

     ```

     Follow the steps described in the [`git-workflow.md`](https://github.com/kyma-project/community/blob/master/contributing/03-git-workflow.md) document to configure your fork.

-3. Install dependencies.

-    Go to the main directory of the project in your workspace location and install the required dependencies:
+3. Install dependencies in the main project directory.
+For example, for the GitHub Connector run:

     ``` shell
     cd github-connector